-- 1. Applicant must be eligible for admission to Galveston College. - 2.
-Generally, applicants must have acceptable ACT standard score of 14 as a minimum. - 3.
-Students who have scores below 14 may be considered (1) if they have demonstrated an ability to do acceptable college work on prescribed courses, (2) or/and have prior appropriate training and/or experience. - 4.
-Applicant must be a minimum of 17 years of age. - 5.
-Director of program or Department chairman will forward written recommendation on student to (1) Registrar's Office or (2) Admissions Committee for final action. - An unsatisfactory report on the physical examination form will result in automatic elimination of the candidate for admission to the program.
+- 1. Applicant must be eligible for admission at Galveston College. - 2.
+Generally, applicants must have an ACT standard score of 14 as a minimum. - 3.
+Students who have scores below 14 may be considered (1) if they have demonstrated an ability to do acceptable college work on prescribed courses, (2) and/or have prior appropriate training and/or experience. - 4.
+Applicant must be a minimum of 17 years of age. - Director of program or Department Chairman will forward written recommendation on student to (1) Registrar's Office or (2) Admissions Committee for final action. - 6.
+An unsatisfactory report on the physical examination form will result in automatic elimination of the candidate for admission to the program.